 No trace of the first three children can be found after their father's estate was probated.
-I believe the assumption is that they died young.
+I assume they died before they reached adulthood.
 Hannah later deeded land to her daughters Margaret and Eleanor.
-Daughter Eleanor married our direct ancestor Captain Thomas Martin, and their descendants are numerous in this Tree.

 Hannah's third husband was Joseph Swett, probably a cordwainer (shoemaker).
 They had one son, Joseph Jr., who also started as a shoemaker.
-Taking the advice from the Reverend John Barnard (who gave a published sermon to celebrate the return of Philip Ashton, "Marblehead's Robinson Crusoe", Joseph sent a small cargo to the Barbadoes, and that started a new a lucrative trade.
+Taking the advice from the Reverend John Barnard (who gave a published sermon to celebrate the return of Philip Ashton, "Marblehead's Robinson Crusoe"), Joseph sent a small cargo to the Barbadoes, and that started a new and lucrative trade.
 He built more vessels and shipped fish to Europe, enriching both himself and many others in Marblehead.
 He married three times.
-His daughter, Ruth. by his wife, Ruth, married the, Robert, the son of Greenfield Hooper.
+His daughter, Ruth, by his wife, Ruth, married, Robert, the son of Greenfield Hooper.
 Robert "King" Hooper as he was later called would increase his wealth.
 Hooper lost his fortune during the Revolution, as did many others.
-Joseph's daughter Martha by his wife Martha married Colonel Jeremiah Lee, who would one day become one of the richest men in the Colonies.
+Joseph's daughter, Martha, by his wife, Martha, married Colonel Jeremiah Lee, who would one day become one of the richest men in the Colonies.
 Colonel Lee lost both his life and his fortune during the Revolution.
 On the night that Paul Revere was making his famous ride, Lee was meeting with Samuel Adams and John Hancock in a tavern in what is now Lexington.
-They stayed overnight, and with cries of the coming British, the fled in their nightclothes into the corn fields.
+They stayed overnight, and with cries of the coming British, the fled in their nightclothes into the cornfields.
 Colonel Lee escaped the British that night, but not the pneumonia that set in after their cold night in the corn.
 He was taken to Newbury where he died three weeks later.
 Biographies of these men can be found in the Documents section.

 The goal of this project is to trace every line of ancestry to the arrival of its first immigrant to America.
 The basic information of each couple is considered complete when we know the dates of birth, marriage, and death for both spouses. their parents' names (or whether they were the immigrant), and the child or children in our ancestry line.